-(4) Items Relating to Advisory Committees
+(4) Items Relating to Advisory Committees The Board of Directors received reports concerning the activities of the Remuneration

-In the fiscal year ended March 2020, the Board of Directors received reports concerning the activities of the Remuneration Committee and Nomination Committee.
-In addition, a report about activity plans for the various advisory committees was presented at the Board meeting in July 2019.
+Committee and Nomination Committee.
+In addition, a report about activity plans for the advisory committees was presented at the Board meeting in July 2019.

-The majority of external directors provided positive assessments in the FYE 3/2020 Survey.
+The majority of External Directors provided positive assessments in the FYE 3/2020 Survey.
 However, other opinions identified priorities for further improvement, including a call for the Governance Committee to stipulate themes for its meetings in an annual plan and increase the frequency of its meetings, and the view that the themes should also be debated by the committee.